-What is THC and CBD?
+What are THC and CBD?

 Tetrahydrocannabinol (THC) and Cannabidiol (CBD) are two naturally occurring compounds found in the cannabis plant called cannabinoids.
 There are more than 85 cannabinoids in cannabis, yet THC and CBD are the two most prominent and understood of all cannabinoids.

 While sharing many similarities, THC and CBD are notably different when consumed through cannabis, causing a variety of physical and mental effects.
 Most recreational cannabis has a higher concentration of THC compared to CBD, although you also get CBD products that feature little to no THC.
-There are also cannabis strains that have moderate amount of THC and CBD.
+There are also cannabis strains that have a moderate amount of THC and CBD.

 So, knowing the differences between THC and CBD is quite useful for anyone looking to try cannabis or cannabis products.
 Let’s take a closer look to see what the main differences are between THC and CBD.

 Possibly one of the most important facts to note: ONLY THC IS PSYCHOACTIVE!

 Tetrahydrocannabinol (THC) is the main cannabinoid found in cannabis.
 THC interacts with the CB1 receptor of the endocannabinoid system, with the reaction sending all kinds of signals to the brain, literally causing the high we feel whenever consuming cannabis.